 Fill the planting hole with a mixture of soil and very well rotted, earthy compost.
 Be sure that the soil is tightly pressed around the tree so that it doesn’t wobble.

-Finally, if you find yourself guessing about how to properly prepare your soil, let one of our tree service specialists help you out.
-Contact us HERE for a complimentary estimate!
+Finally, if you find yourself guessing about how to properly prepare your soil, let one of our Denver or Arvada tree service specialists help you out.
+The next time you’re in need of tree removal service in Denver, contact us for a complimentary estimate!